-“We do not have much longer, Lidia.
-Soon you will have to take my place in the team.
+“We do not have much time left, Lidia.
+Soon you will have to take my place in the Corvi.
 And that is a mystery to which I never found a satisfying answer.”
 A sad smile.
-“I hope that you find in the heart of others that which was denied to me from scrolls and books.
+“I hope that you find in the heart of others that which has eluded me among scrolls and books.
 The only advice I can give you is that if you have to trade blows for something, make sure that it is the last resort and what you are defending is worth it.
 If you knock someone down with one hand, be ready to lift them up with the other.”

-Aeneid crossed the atrium, lights appearing as she walked through, some of the strangest vegetation wasting away as she closed in.
-There were many exists; she picked the one most familiar to her.
+Aeneid crossed the atrium, lights appearing as she walked, some of the strangest vegetation wasting away as she approached.
+There were many exits; she picked the one most familiar to her.

-The gymnasium was in worst shape than any of the other divisions she had visited.
-Half of one of the walls had collapsed, scattering weights and throwing disks, destroying various training dummies.
-A large cork board was covered in scrolls, some eaten by worms, others still keeping tabs on Triumphants, their tasks, registration of enemy confrontations and another myriad of notes.
-Or so she had been told; those were obligations in which Lidia always had to rely on others.
+The gymnasium was in worst shape than any of the other divisions.
+Half of one of the walls had collapsed, scattering weights and throwing disks and destroying various training dummies.
+A large cork board was covered in scrolls, some eaten by worms, others still keeping tabs on Triumphants, their tasks, registration of enemy confrontations and other notes.
+Or so she had been told; those were tasks for which Lidia needed others.
 Besides the board was something she did not remember, a new addition: a large map of the Mediterranean, crisis points marked as well as the last known positions of the Corvus.
 Aeneid confirmed that the last time the map had been updated, all the Crow were in Rome.

 All but one.

-One of the pins, a bone-white head, was fixed somewhere beyond the limits of the map.
+One of the pins - one with a bone-white head - was fixed somewhere beyond the limits of the map.
 Lidia picked the pins one by one, leaving the map empty.
 She returned to the training dummies, raising the only one that remained whole.
 Verifying that her cestus was tight enough and cracking her knuckles, she gave herself permission to unleash her frustrations upon the poor target.

-A teenage Lidia darted around, wearing a white cloak instead of her modern scarlet one, switching between a blur and stasis just long enough to unleash powerful blows, keeping her frenetic pace for various minutes.
+A teenage Lidia darted around, wearing a white cloak instead of her usual scarlet, switching between a blur and stasis just long enough to unleash powerful blows, keeping her frenetic pace for intense minutes.
 She stopped only when a bald man with the obvious bearing of a veteran entered the gymnasium.